didactic-drunk/sodium.cr/README.md

     - [x] XChaCha20
     - [x] ChaCha20 Ietf
     - [x] ChaCha20
+    - [x] Easy to use methods available for use as a CSPRNG that are faster and safer than Crystal's.
+See `benchmarks/rand.out`.
   - [ ] [One time auth](https://libsodium.gitbook.io/doc/advanced/poly1305)
   - [ ] Padding
 - Library features
   - [x] Faster builds by requiring what you need (`require "sodium/secret_box"`)
   - [x] Nonce reuse detection.
   - [x] All SecretKey's held in libsodium guarded memory.
+  - [x] No heap allocations after #initialize when possible.
+  - [x] Fast.
+Benchmarks available in `benchmarks`.
   - [ ] Controlled memory wiping (by calling `.close`)

 ☑ Indicate specs are compared against test vectors from another source.